 - Allow the Instant Pot to naturally release for 10 minutes, then quick release.

-- If you prefer a thicker chili, combine 1 tbsp arrowroot powder with 1 tablespoon of chili liquid in a small bowl.
+- If you prefer a thicker chili, combine 1 tbsp arrowroot powder (or gluten-free flour) with 1 tablespoon of chili liquid in a small bowl.
 Mix well and add to chili.
 Stir and let sit for 5 minutes to thicken.